dshack/pagerduty_tools/README.md

     $ chmod 0600 ~/.pagerduty-campfire.yaml

+after creating the file.
+See the documentation for each script for how to send output to Campfire.

+Also, there is an icon suitable for use as a PagerDuty Campfire user account icon in images/pagerduty-campfire-icon.png.
+(All PagerDuty trademarks are property of PagerDuty, of course.)
+This isn't necessary, but it makes the PagerDuty message more recognizable and nicer.
+(See example above.)

+# oncall.rb #

+The `oncall.rb` script reports who is currently on call for your PagerDuty account.
+Invoked with no arguments, it will list all on-call levels (1..n).
+If one or more levels are given as arguments, it will only list those levels.

+If the on call level has an associated on-call rotation, the name of that rotation is used in the output.
+Otherwise, a generic `Level <#>` format is used.

-after creating it.
-You can then invoke oncall.rb with a `-t` or `--campfire-topic` option, and the output of the script will be set as the topic for the configured room.
+You can invoke oncall.rb with a `-t` or `--campfire-topic` option, and the output of the script will be set as the topic for the configured room (see __Campfire Support__, above).
 We do this out of cron right after the rotation turns over to a new assignment.

+Calling the script with `-h` or `--help` will display some help.

 ## Examples ##